DanPurdy/netlify-blog/content/blog/firebase-cloud-firestore-security-rules-part-two-unit-testing/index.md

 });
 ```

 With the tests above you can see that we're first getting into the stores collection, choosing a store by ID and accessing the menus sub-collection then attempting to add a document.
-If we were to think of this in URL terms or the Firestore path term you would end up with:
+If we were to think of this in REST terms you would be looking at a POST request to:

 `/stores/ST00/menus/`